The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 To find out if you should or should not be on a low protein diet, it’s important to have a comprehensive nutrition assessment with a renal dietitian.

-A low protein diet comes with risks, so trying it by yourself is not recommended.
 Work with your healthcare provider to get the support you need and lower the risks of not getting enough nutrition.

 Always inform your nephrologist about your goals when it comes to your health.
 And always speak up for yourself and your health!